Barcode Embeddings for Metric Graphs: Background

-A pointed metric space is a pair $(X,p)$ where $X$ is a metric space and $p \in X$.
-If we take our metric space to be a compact metric graph, we obtain a pointed metric graph, and we write $\mathbf{PointedMGraphs}$ for the space of such objects.
-There is a pointed analogue of the Gromov-Hausdorff metric considered in \cite{jansen2017notes} that makes $\mathbf{PointedMGraphs}$ into a metric space, though we will not make use of it in this paper.
+\begin{definition} A pointed metric space is a pair $(X,p)$ where $X$ is a metric space and $p \in X$.
+If we take $X$ to be a metric graph, then we call $(X,p)$ a pointed metric graph, \end{definition}